Consumer applications are diverse. Simply having products on the market isn't enough to build a customer base or keep pace with the competition.

-Reshoring experienced an uptick over the past year due to issues related largely to the global pandemic.
-Working with U.S.-based suppliers for perhaps the first time or the first time in a while reminded OEMs of the benefits of reshoring:
+Of course, reshoring experienced an uptick during the pandemic.
+Working with U.S.-based suppliers — even local injection molding companies — for the first time, or the first time in a while, reminded OEMs of the benefits of reshoring:

 - Supply chain stability.
 Overseas plant closures, sporadic availability of raw materials, and little to no supply chain visibility toppled timelines and budgets.
 Having access to domestic supply and services re-establishes control and provides opportunities to seamlessly manage vendors, costs, and time to market.

 - Higher quality, lower costs.
 At one time, putting product quality at risk seemed to be an acceptable tradeoff for offshore production — at least until expensive product defects, recalls, and potential safety issues arose.
 Working with a reputable custom injection molder that has a series of quality assurance processes in place negates concerns and provides fast, cost-effective course correction should the need arise.

 - The need for speed.
 Intercontinental transportation is slow snd often unreliable.
 A weeks-long delivery timeline can easily be extended by time zone miscalculations, cultural differences, weather, or any number of other events.
 Reshoring allows OEMs to leverage the power of local suppliers and the expertise of key injection molding partners to significantly reduce lead times and delivery time frames.

 - Value-added services.
 Reshoring opens the door to secondary operations that may not be available through offshore manufacturers.
 While value-added services likely add to upfront costs, the extra expense is recouped in the long-term through quality improvements, product differentiation potential, and faster time to market.

 3. industrial robotics